Kiyoshi364/hello-word/README.md

 I'm going to store my projects for inspiration for others programmers inside this GitHub account.

-Feel yourself free to take a look, I just wish that when copying my code give me a reference.
+Feel free to take a look, I just ask that when copying my code, give me a reference.

 By the way, if you wanna talk to me, currently I'm able to speak Portuguese, English, (a bit of) Japanese and I also can understand